waiky8/grocery-app/README.md

 I used/doctored some images from the web (free ones) for the icons and graphics.

-One thing I learned on this journey is that in order to get from a to b, you will likely need to go via c, d and e!
+One thing that I learned on this journey is that in order to get from a to b, you will likely need to go via c, d and e.
+However, it was immensely satisfying once I got it to work!
-But I realised how much I enjoyed coding and learning new technology, combating setbacks etc.

 Note, I initially included options to backup the sqlite file to my google drive and restore it.
 Code ran fine in windows but ran into permissioning errors when I tried it on android - apparently they limited the permissioning (after android 4 point something) and it is no longer easy to access application files.
 Closing some security loophole so I guess makes sense but does make it more difficult.
 Tried several ways to resolve (youtube) but still no joy.
 I can workaround the problem using adb on a rooted phone but was told by the wife not to root her phone!
 Works on my rooted device so at least I know it works.